-7 Gertz, Bill.
+&lt;sup>8 Gertz, Bill.
 "Inside the Ring."
 Washington Times, February 18, 2010.

-- After electing a speaker, but with no deadline, the COR is to choose a president (by a two-thirds vote).
+- Fifteen days after certification (by June 15, 2010), the new COR was to be seated and to elect a COR speaker and deputy speaker.
+(The deadline to convene was met, although, as noted, the COR did not elect a leadership team and did not meet again until November 11, 2010.) - After electing a speaker, but with no deadline, the COR is to choose a president (by a two-thirds vote).
 (According to Article 138 of the Iraqi constitution, after this election, Iraq is to have a president and at least one vice president-the "presidency council" concept was an interim measure that expired at the end of the first full-term government.) - Within another 15 days, the largest COR bloc is tapped by the president to form a government.
-(The selection of a president occurred on November 11, 2010, and Maliki was formally tapped to form a cabinet on November 25, 2010.) - Within another 30 days (by December 25), the prime minister-designate (Maliki) is to present a cabinet to the COR for confirmation (by majority vote).
+(The selection of a president occurred on November 11, 2010, and Maliki was formally tapped to form a cabinet on November 25, 2010.) - Within another 30 days (by December 25, 2010), the prime minister-designate is to present a cabinet to the COR for confirmation (by majority vote).